Star Wars Holiday Special: Legacy

-Canonicity of the special
+Canonicity

 Despite the unpopularity of the special, Lucasfilm maintained its status as part of the continuity, placing it halfway between Episodes IV and V. From 1978 to 2014, most elements of the Holiday Special fell under a secondary level of canon superseded by other licensed works.

 This was clarified in 2007 by Leland Chee, who maintained Lucasfilm's internal continuity database called "the Holocron".
 According to Chee, the Holocron contained at least 28 entries about The Star Wars Holiday Special by that point.
 These placed all elements referred to in other works, such as Life Day and Chewbacca's family members, in an intermediary level of canon.
 Chee stated that elements not subsequently referred to were given the next lowest rank.

 Chee also confirmed that Leslie Schofield appears, via deleted footage from A New Hope, as an unnamed character in The Star Wars Holiday Special, and not the character he played in the former named Chief Bast.
 Previously this confusion had caused some fans to question whether Bast's death aboard the Death Star was genuine (drawing on a hint in the Customizable Card Game).

 After Lucasfilm was acquired by The Walt Disney Company, the Holocron was retired, although J. J. Abrams confirmed that the special was still "definitely canon" in a 2015 interview.
-Life Day was mentioned in "Chapter 1: The Mandalorian", the first episode of the canonical live-action series, The Mandalorian (2019).
+Life Day was mentioned in "Chapter 1: The Mandalorian", the first episode of the canonical live-action series The Mandalorian (2019).
 A hologram circus similar to the one used by Lumpy was used in "This Could Be a Real Adventure", the first episode of another canonical live-action series, Star Wars: Skeleton Crew (2024).